 Applications often define configuration objects with lots of small facts (like the title of the application or the address of a web API endpoint) but these configuration objects aren't always instances of a class.
 They can be object literals such as this one:

-We don't have a class to serve as a token.
+You don't have a class to serve as a token.

 There is no